Pointon

 Pointon is part of the ecclesiastical parish of Pointon and Sempringham.
 Christchurch, in Pinfold Lane, Pointon, is a 'tin tabernacle' of wood and corrugated iron; it was erected in 1893 as a chapel of ease.
 The parish church, dedicated to Saint Andrew, is in Sempringham.
 In 1885, a Kelly's Directory noted Pointon as being in the then parish of Sempringham-cum-Pointon and Birthorpe, with St Andrew's church "situated on an eminence, overlooking the Fen district, about half a mile from any residence now existing".
 A 1916 Lincolnshire guidebook noted: "The parish church (St Andrew) stands on a hill nearly 1 m. from its principal hamlet of Pointon".

 St Gilbert of Sempringham C of E Primary School, on West Road, dates from 1863.

+Pointon was formerly a chapelry in the parish of Sempringham, in 1866 Pointon became a separate civil parish, on 1 April 1931 the parish was abolished to form "Pointon and Sempringham".
+In 1921 the parish had a population of 405.